-UPDD (Universal Pointer Device Driver) is a cross platform touch screen, pen, digitizer and whiteboard driver that can be used as an alternative driver to native or supplied drivers in cases where these drivers do not meet required functionality or where no driver exist.
+UPDD (Universal Pointer Device Driver) is a cross-platform touch screen, pen, digitizer and whiteboard driver that can be used as an alternative driver to native or 3rd party supplied drivers in cases where these drivers do not meet required functionality or where no driver exists.

 It supports any number of system monitors, in any layout, in native or extended desktop modes, running in landscape or portrait orientation.

 The UPDD software suite consists of the driver and a number of related utilities that together implement the following functionality:

 The driver’s main role is to handle the hardware interface and receive all incoming stylus touch data and related information and make it available to other processes via the Application Programming Interface.